Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 -Each successive move is manually controlled by the human players and the game is 2-player co-op.
 User can activate each level function in order to continue to the next round of enemies and win the game<br>
 -Reset is also possible via manual control<br>
 -User will be prompted upon losing the game to restart via a windows prompt <br>
--Ghost movements get increasing more difficult to track and target as the rounds progress via keyframe animation sequences -Each event brought on by an eventListener (typically a click or onClick action) sets off a new sequence of functions that play out with user interaction until the level is complete, at which point the user has the option to manuyally progres to the next stage, allow player two to take over, or restart the game<br>
+-Ghost movements get increasing more difficult to track and target as the rounds progress via keyframe animation sequences <br>
+-Each event brought on by an eventListener (typically a click or onClick action) sets off a new sequence of functions that play out with user interaction until the level is complete, at which point the user has the option to manually progress to the next stage, allow player two to take over, or restart the game<br>
 -The game screen currently has a fixed width and is not responsive to window resizing <br>

 ### Tech/Framework